VentoOreo/poketool/README.md

 # Usage

-This site's most basic functionality is to server as a quick reference for Pokemon type matchups.
+This site's most basic functionality is to server as a quick reference for Pokemon type matchups. <br>
-Additionally, clicking on the type names on the chart or on the row below will allow you to view a specific type's weaknesses.
+Additionally, clicking on the type names on the chart or on the row below will allow you to view a specific type's weaknesses. <br>
-Clicking on a second type will show you the weaknesses of that dual-type.
+Clicking on a second type will show you the weaknesses of that dual-type. <br>
-Clicking on the types selected will remove them from the view.
+Clicking on the types selected will remove them from the view. <br>